serover-cloud/web/_posts/2021-02-06-serover-scalable-inventory-get-started.md

 ## Provision
 + Evaluate the current landscape and provide fit gap assessment for the product
 + Provide business and technical benefits
-+ Tailored demo of the product
++ Tailored demo of the product - Please contact us at admin@serover.com

 If your business needs meet our product then please go to AWS marketplace and subscribe for the Serover Inventory at following location
 - https://aws.amazon.com/marketplace/pp/B093LMZMGJ